-Ovens may get gradually out of calibration when they're older.
-Often we will allow for this by adjusting our recipes slightly.
-When you get a new oven, you should return to cooking your recipes as they were originally intended.
-When it's time to make an adjustment, you can calibrate your oven's temperature (up to 35 degrees Fahrenheit) instead of altering your recipes every time you cook.
+Ovens may gradually become out of calibration when they're older, and oftentimes you can allow for this by adjusting your recipes.
+But when you get a new oven, you should return to cooking your recipes as they were originally intended.
+When it's time to make an adjustment, you can calibrate your oven's temperature (up to 35°F higher or lower) instead of altering your recipes every time you cook.

-This adjustment does not affect the broiling or the self-cleaning temperature, and is retained in memory after a power failure.
+Note: This adjustment does not affect the broiling or self-cleaning temperature and is retained in the oven's memory after a power failure.

 Note: Due to the way your oven operates, oven thermometers are not an accurate way to measure your oven's temperature and should not be referred to when calibrating your oven.
 The proper measurement tool (if you do not want to use the recipe trial method described here) is a thermocouple.

 First, pick a test recipe you're very familiar with.
 You may need to cook this recipe several times before settling on the exact desired amount of calibration you want.
 You can use any recipe you like, but a suggestion is to use a cookie recipe and make small batches of 3-6 cookies, or any other recipe you can make small batches of.

 Now that you've selected a recipe, cook it exactly as written, especially when it comes to the temperature and time in the oven.

 Note: If your oven has previously been calibrated, set the calibration amount back to 0 before you begin your testing (see step 5).
 This will save you from having to do extra math later.

 If the food comes out perfect, you're done!
 Otherwise, if the food is undercooked, try the recipe again with a temperature setting higher than the recipe indicated.
 Or if the food is burnt, try the recipe again with a temperature setting lower than the recipe indicated.
 Remember to keep the length of time the exact same in every test.